When Large Language Models Meet UAV Projects: An Empirical Study from Developers' Perspective: RQ2: What are the differences between researchers' and developers' practices in integrating UAV projects with large language models?

-We analyzed the literature and projects that integrate UAVs with LLMs, presenting their specifics in Figure~\ref{fig:fig15} and identifying three key differences between academia and industry in the integration of UAVs with LLMs.
-In Figure.~\ref{fig:fig15}, ``UAV Workflow'' and ``Tasks performed by LLMs in UAVs'' represent the four UAV workflows and the nine tasks performed by LLMs in UAV systems that we identified in RQ1. ``(Academia) Literature ID'' and ``(Industry) Project ID'' refer to the IDs of the literature and projects we collected.
+We analyzed the literature and projects that integrate UAVs with LLMs, presenting their specifics in Figure~\ref{fig:fig2} and identifying three key differences between researchers' and developers' practices in integrating UAV projects with LLMs.
+In Figure~\ref{fig:fig2}, ``UAV Workflow'' and ``Tasks performed by LLMs in UAVs'' represent the four UAV workflows and the nine tasks performed by LLMs in UAV projects that we identified in RQ1. ``(Researchers) Literature ID'' and ``(Developers) Project ID'' refer to the IDs of the literature and projects we collected.
 We have analyzed the UAV tasks involved in each of the literature and projects.

-\textbf{Prevalence and Distribution of LLM-UAV projects.} In terms of prevalence, there are currently fewer industrial projects combining large language models with UAVs than academic research, which could be attributed to the early development stage and high development cost of LLM-UAV integration.
-The focus range of academic research on the nine tasks spans from 12.16\% to 39.19\%, while in industry, the range is from 3.57\% to 71.43\%.
-In terms of scope and depth, this difference indicates that academic research has a more dispersed focus across various tasks, with a broad research scope and no apparent concentration of high attention on specific tasks.
-Instead, it covers multiple key areas such as multi-UAV collaboration, decision support, and environmental perception.
-In contrast, industrial projects exhibit a trend of task centralization, with higher attention given to tasks directly related to product interaction and execution, focusing more on practicality and the automation of task execution.
+\textbf{Prevalence and Distribution of Real-World UAV-LLM projects.} In terms of prevalence, there are currently fewer developers' projects combining large language models with UAVs than academic research, which could be attributed to the field's early development stage and high development cost.
+Academic focus is dispersed across nine tasks (ranging from 12.16\% to 39.19\%), covering broad areas such as multi-UAV collaboration and decision support, without significant concentration.
+In contrast, developers' projects exhibit task centralization (ranging from 3.57\% to 71.43\%), with a focus on product interaction, practical automation, and execution.